 • polio;

 The initial form is considered febrile.
-She has symptoms typical of typical flu-like illnesses: chills, high body temperature, aches and weakness.
-Then the infection directly affects the membranes of the spinal cord, neurological functions are impaired, therefore, the following symptoms join the signs of a febrile form: nausea and vomiting, throbbing headache that develops into a migraine, severe hyperesthesia, fear of light, stiff neck muscles, pain when pressing on the eyeballs.
+It has symptoms characteristic of typical influenza illnesses: chills, heat body, aches and weakness.
+Then the infection directly affects the membranes of the spinal cord, neurological functions are disrupted, so the following symptoms are added to the signs of the febrile form: nausea and vomiting, throbbing headache that develops into a migraine, severe hyperesthesia, fear of light, stiff neck, pain when pressing on the eyeballs.
 And you can also observe nystagmus, anisocoria, facial asymmetry, and so on.
 Probably the development of meningitis.

-Under the influence of meningoencephalitic and polio forms of infection, the membranes of the brain are damaged and paralysis of the limbs and mental disorders occur.
-Death is also likely.
-The meningoencephalitic form is characterized by the following symptoms: mental disorder, hallucinations, paralysis, paresis, epileptic seizure.
+Under the influence of meningoencephalitic and poliomyelitis forms of infection, the membranes of the brain are damaged and paralysis of the limbs and mental disorders occur.
+Death is also possible.
+The meningoencephalitic form is characterized by the following symptoms: mental disorder, hallucinations, paralysis, paresis, epilepsy attack.

-Signs of the poliomyelitis form of tick-borne encephalitis: the same as in the meningoencephalitis form, only persistent paralysis of the limbs and neck is still present.
+Signs of the polio form of tick-borne encephalitis: the same as the meningoencephalitic form, only persistent paralysis of the limbs and neck is also present.
 Tick-borne encephalitis of the polyradiculioneurotic form has the following symptoms: lethargy and paralysis of the limbs, impaired vision, hearing and other sensory systems, severe pain in the hips and groin.

 Encephalitis- inflammation of the brain of various etiologies.
-The question of this disease is usually raised in the summer, when the tick-borne encephalitis vector, the tick of the genus Ixodes, multiplies.
-This genus includes about 650 species, but the representatives of Ixodes ricinus and Ixodes persulcatus are of clinical importance.
+The question of this disease usually arises in the summer, when the carrier of tick-borne encephalitis, the tick of the genus Ixodes, multiplies intensively.
+This genus includes about 650 species, But clinical significance have representatives Ixodes ricinus and Ixodes persulcatus.

 Symptoms of an encephalitis tick bite in humans

 Ticks become most active in late March.
-At the site of the bite, some people may have edema and a delimited area of inflammation.
+At the site of the bite, some people may experience swelling and a delimited area of inflammation.

-Favorite places to stick to mite, should have a thin skin and be rich in blood vessels.
+Favorite places to stick to mite, must have thin skin and be rich in blood vessels.

-More often, the mite sticks to the skin on:
+Most often the tick attaches itself to the skin on:

 • folds on the abdomen;